Mary E. Junck

 Vice President – Digital

 He is a graduate of the University of California, San Diego, and earned a master’s degree at the University of San Diego.
 He is a former board member of the National Association of Minority Media Executives.
-He has been a Newspaper Association of America Breakthrough Mentor and Minority Media Fellow, and was honored in 1999 by Presstime magazine as a national “20 Under 40” outstanding achiever.
+He has been a Newspaper Association of America Breakthrough Mentor and Minority Media Fellow, and was honored by Presstime magazine as a national “20 Under 40” outstanding achiever.

 John M. Humenik